KelvinNovais/Kasasa/CONTRIBUTING.md

 ## Translating

-_Note: you can use [Translation Editor](https://flathub.org/apps/org.gnome.Gtranslator) or another app to make the translations_

 1. Fork the repository and clone it
-2. Take the po/kasasa.pot file and generate a new .po translation file from it; also add the new translation language to po/LINGUAS
+2. Take the `po/kasasa.pot` file and generate a new `.po` translation file from it; also add the new translation language to `po/LINGUAS`
 3. Submit a PR with the changed files

+_Note: you can use [Translation Editor](https://flathub.org/apps/org.gnome.Gtranslator) or another app to make the translations_